MindTouch/mindtouch-http.php/README.md

 $alternateApiPlug = $plug->withUri(XUri::newFromString('https://deki.example.com/@api/deki'));

 // we are going to invoke an HTTP request
+// ...pre and post invocation callbacks can attach special logic and handlers
+// ...intended to be executed whenever or wherever this HTTP client is used
-// ...maybe there is some logic we want to perform at the moment the HTTP request is about to be sent?
+// ...maybe there is some logic we want to always perform at the moment the HTTP request is about to be sent?
 $plug = $plug->withPreInvokeCallback(function(XUri $uri, IHeaders $headers) {

     // last chance to change the URL or HTTP headers before the request is made